TheRealSeber/Advent-of-Code-2023/README.md

 Just is used to partially document all tasks, so you (the person reading this) can see what commands we were running and perhaps run them yourself on your own codebase.

-I also thought it would be neat to maybe have scripts that run flamegraphs for all of the days and parts easily, so that they could be checked in and viewable on github and generally make it easier to run and document the running of various tools.

 ## cargo-flamegraph

 Flamegraphs are great for identifying what's taking up time in a program!

 [cargo-flamegraph][cargo-flamegraph] will output an SVG that contains a flamegraph of the given program.

-# and some more marginal notes made by Christopher...
+They are available in the **flamegraph** directory

 ## Divan

-I don't have a strong reason for using [Divan over criterion][divan:compared-to-criterion] other than to get to know the crate a bit better.
+No strong reason for using [Divan over criterion][divan:compared-to-criterion] other than to get to know the crate a bit better.

 You can learn more about Divan in the [announcement post][divan-announcement].